AI Pokémon pre-grading · 1996–today

 Why pre-grade Pokémon cards before PSA?

-PSA submissions cost $25–$75 per card (see our Pokémon grading cost breakdown) with weeks of wait.
+PSA submissions cost $79.99–$149 per card in 2026 — PSA paused its cheaper Value tiers in June 2026, so Regular ($79.99) is the entry point (see our Pokémon grading cost breakdown and PSA grading cost calculator).
 Most collectors send 20+ cards per batch — that's easily a four-figure bet on cards that may come back as 7s or 8s.
 SnapGrade lets you screen the batch first and only send the cards that have a real shot at a 9 or 10.

 Across 412 verified PSA returns, our prediction matched within ±0.5 of the final grade 87% of the time, and within ±1.0 96% of the time.
 We publish every miss so you can see how the model performs on cards like yours.